PontMunk/Y-Zero-Pontus-Munkhammar/README.md

 I've reviewed my assignment below.
 Read if interested.
 Made it for me to acknowledge what went wrong, what to improve etc. It doesn't contain all my thoughts, but some general.
+Also I don't like to polish a turd, so this is where I criticize my assignment.

 Instructions in Unity: